Cyfrin/moccasin/docs/source/installing-moccasin.rst

 .. _install:

-Installing Gaboon
+Installing Moccasin
 #################

-There are a few things you'll need on your machine before you can install Gaboon.
+There are a few things you'll need on your machine before you can install Moccasin.
 Please install the appropriate tools from the `Prerequisites`_ section.
-Once you have those, the recommended way to :ref:`install Gaboon is via uv <installation-with-uv>`.
+Once you have those, the recommended way to :ref:`install Moccasin is via uv <installation-with-uv>`.

 Prerequisites
 =============